London Free Cycle Hire

 London free cycle hire began on 30 July 2010.
 Officially known as Barclays Cycle Hire, the scheme is a city-wide programme for free bike rental in central London.

-London free cycle hire is similar to programs in other cities, most notably Velib’ in Paris.
+The cycle hire scheme is similar to programmes in other cities, most notably the famous Velib’ in Paris.

-6,000 bikes are spread out over at 400 docking stations spaced every 300 metres across Zone 1 in central London.
+Over 8,000 “Boris Bikes”—as the bicycles are called by locals—are spread throughout docking stations spaced every few hundred metres across central London and other parts of the city.
 After paying a nominal registration fee, cycle hire is free of charge for up to 30 minutes of riding.

-After 30 minutes of free cycle hire, the cost increases to 1 GBP for an hour, 6 GBP for two hours, and 35 GBP for six hours of cycling.
+After the initial half hour of free cycle hire, the cost increases to £1 for an hour, £6 for two hours, and £35 for six hours of cycling.
+There is a maximum time limit of 24 hours, for which you pay £50.

 London cycle hire bikes are dark blue and silver, have three speeds, and feature flashing LED lights, tough tyres, a bell, a chain guard, and a strap for carrying small items.